10mm vs 45 ACP Cartridge: Which is the better option?

 This led to John Browning and Colt developing the 45 ACP and the Colt 1905.
 The Colt 1905 was then modified, upgraded, and eventually evolved into the 1911.
 As we all know the 1911 was the winner of the Army’s handgun test and became the standard sidearm of the United States military.

-The 45 ACP also served with numerous police forces, including the FBI Hostage Rescue team and LAPD SWAT.
+The 45 ACP also served with numerous police forces, including the FBI Hostage Rescue Team and LAPD SWAT.
+Although the .45 caliber has been used by law enforcement, its main popularity comes from military and civilian shooters.
 The 45 ACP continues to serve police and military units, albeit in smaller numbers these days.
 Even as 9mm reigns supreme, the 45 ACP hasn’t faltered or been regulated to the back of the safe, so to say.

 If a significant gun company makes a 9mm, they likely make a 45 ACP version too.
 The 45 ACP has seen life in numerous PCCs and subguns from companies like LWRC and CMMG.
 Americans love the 45 ACP cartridge, and it’s doubtful the round will just fade away anytime soon.